Fan State Condition Monitoring

 The model will be compiled in the SensiML Cloud and the output of the model will be returned.
 The graph shows the segment start and segment classified for all the detected events.

-Go to the Download Model tab of the Analytic Studio
+Go to the Download Model tab of the Analytics Studio

 Select the pipeline and model you want to download